galaxyproject/gxadmin/docs/README.filter.md

 Command | Description
 ------- | -----------
-[`filter digest-color`](#filter-digest-color) | Color an input stream based on the contents (e.g. hostname) `filter hexdecode` | Deprecated, There is an easier built in postgres function for this same feature [`filter identicon`](#filter-identicon) | Convert an input data stream into an identicon (e.g. with hostname) [`filter pg2md`](#filter-pg2md) | Convert postgres table format outputs to something that can be pasted as markdown
+[`filter digest-color`](#filter-digest-color) | Color an input stream based on the contents (e.g. hostname) [`filter identicon`](#filter-identicon) | Convert an input data stream into an identicon (e.g. with hostname) [`filter pg2md`](#filter-pg2md) | Convert postgres table format outputs to something that can be pasted as markdown